 Restricted dog breeds

-We're unable to accept the following dog breeds as checked baggage on all our flights.
+We're unable to accept the following dog breeds in the aircraft cargo hold.

 - Brussels Griffon (Petit Brabancon)

 - Lhasa Apso